FrancisCrickInstitute/DiffusiveCohesin/README.md

 fix flow mobile addforce 0.0 0.0 0.005
 ```

-To change the diffusion coefficient of the motor domain, edit:
+To change the diffusion coefficient of the motor unit, edit:

 ```lammps
 variable MD_D0 equal 14.5